tembo-io/website/src/content/blog/2024-07-22-library-preloading/index.md

 ---
 slug: library-preloading
-title: PostgreSQL Shared Library Preloading
+title: To Preload or Not to Preload
 authors: [theory]
 description: |
   When should a Postgres extension be pre-loaded and when should it not?